mattcarlotta/nvi/README.md

 # nvi bin

-A standalone .env file parser that assigns ENVs to a process!
+A standalone .env file parser for interpolating and assigning multiple .env files into a process.

 ## Quick Links